-In this article, we will see what Jenkins software tool is all about and also look into its installation process on a Windows-based machine.
+In this article, we will see what the Jenkins software tool is all about and also look into Jenkins Installation on Windows-based process machine.
 Firstly let us understand what Jenkins is all about and why / where this software tool can be put to use?

-Jenkins is a very powerful automation platform that makes it relatively easy to automate the build process (through ANT), regression testing, and also the integration.
+Jenkins is a very powerful automation platform that makes it relatively easy to automate the build process (through ANT), regression testing, and also integration.
 There are quite a few reasons why you would want to do this, as mentioned below:

 1) It helps the developer’s time is focused on things that matter.
-With newer code blocks added to the same functionality, your developer doesn’t need to worry further on testing it as running regression tests with Jenkins is pretty simple.
+With newer code blocks added to the same functionality, your developer doesn’t need to worry further about testing it as running regression tests with Jenkins is pretty simple.
 This means that developer time is not compromised with something that is not required.